tothpeter/hobby-type-and-learn/README.md

 - Hit the save button.
 - [Disco!](https://www.youtube.com/watch?v=UkSPUDpe0U8)

-### Production server
+### Production

-I used to run the project on my old laptop in my living room, which I built up from scratch using Ubuntu.
+I turned my old laptop into a Linux server to host the project.

-There was an NGINX HTTP server in the front line that routed the requests to the corresponding application server.
+I put an NGINX HTTP server into the front line to route the requests to the corresponding services.

-The API and the socket service used the puma app server, the web project was running on unicorn.
+I used the puma app server to run the services.
+I used S3 to store the static assets.
+I created a deploy script for each project to be able to deploy and rollback with the press of a button.